gu-app-club/blog/src/posts/littles-law.md

 title: "Little's Law"
 ---

-Little's Law is a theorem in [queuing theory](https://en.wikipedia.org/wiki/Queueing_theory) that the average number of items in [a queue](https://www.hackerearth.com/practice/data-structures/queues/basics-of-queues/tutorial/) is equal to the average arrival rate multiplied by the average time the item spends in the queue.
+Little's Law is a theorem in [queueing theory](https://en.wikipedia.org/wiki/Queueing_theory) that the average number of items in [a queue](https://www.hackerearth.com/practice/data-structures/queues/basics-of-queues/tutorial/) is equal to the average arrival rate multiplied by the average time the item spends in the queue.

 Expressed in code, this looks like this